guptaak2/FancyCars/README.md

 - Paging 3

 Explanation of classes:
 - `Car` and `CarAvailability` are data classes used to represent the objects.
-Note: in `CarAvailability`, I wanted to use the `Availability` enum for `availability` property but there were issues parsing the value when I tried to update the car with `availability`.
+Note: in `CarAvailability`, I wanted to use the `Availability` enum for `availability` property but there were issues parsing the value when I tried to `updateCar()` with `availability`.
 I implemented the `@TypeConverters` but it didn't fix the issue.
 - `CarDAO` and `CarAvailabilityDAO` are Data Access Objects.
-They hold queries that are made on `CarDatabase` and `CarAvailabilityDatabase` respectively.
+They hold queries that are made on `CarDatabase` and`CarAvailabilityDatabase` respectively.
 - Since I'm using Room, all tables/data are stored locally on device.
-- `CarRepository` and `CarAvailabilityRepository` are repository classes than have `CarDao` and `CarAvailabilityDao` passed in respectively.
+- `CarRepository` and `CarAvailabilityRepository` are repository classes that have `CarDao` and `CarAvailabilityDao` passed in respectively.
 We can add other data sources here.
 Eg: multiple dealerships/locations
 - I've add CRUD methods for the Dao's, Repositories and ViewModel for completeness.
 - `CarDatabase` and `CarAvailabilityDatabase` contain boiler-plate code in order to create a singleton instance of the Databases.
 They are marked `@Volatile` so that all writes to the databases are immediately made available to all threads.
 - `CarViewModel` contains majority of the application functionality.